Executive Order 13936: Country of origin marking of products

 The executive order suspended the application of section 201(a) of HKPA to section 304 of the Tariff Act of 1930 (19 U.S. Code § 1304), which stipulates that every article of foreign origin shall be marked the English name of the country of origin.
-On August 11, 2020, US Customs and Border Protection (USCBP) announced that the imported goods produced in Hong Kong could no longer indicate themselves as "Made in Hong Kong" after September 25, but must indicate "China" as the country of origin instead.
-This reversed the practice announced by the then-US Customs Service in June 1997, which determined that goods from Hong Kong should continue to indicate their origin as "Hong Kong" after July 1, 1997.
+On August 11, 2020, U.S. Customs and Border Protection (USCBP) announced that the imported goods produced in Hong Kong could no longer indicate themselves as "Made in Hong Kong" after September 25, but must indicate "China" as the country of origin instead.
+This reversed the practice announced by the then-U.S. Customs Service in June 1997, which determined that goods from Hong Kong should continue to indicate their origin as "Hong Kong" after July 1, 1997.

 This change does not affect the reporting for purposes of assessing duties under the Harmonized Tariff Schedule of the United States.

 Suspension or termination of three bilateral agreements

 On August 18, 2020, the Consulate General of the United States in Hong Kong notified the government of Hong Kong that the United States had suspended or terminated three bilateral agreements: for the surrender of fugitive offenders, for the transfer of sentenced persons and for reciprocal tax exemptions on income derived from the international operation of ships.
-The US Department of State referred to this as part of the implementation measures set forth in the executive order.
+The U.S. Department of State referred to this as part of the implementation measures set forth in the executive order.

 Responses

 Signing of the executive order

-China's ministry of foreign affairs criticized the US for interfering in "purely China’s internal affairs", namely the implementation of a law that safeguards the country's national security.
-The spokesperson urged to US to "correct its mistakes", otherwise China will give "firm response" and impose sanctions on relevant US persons.
+China's ministry of foreign affairs criticized the United States for interfering in "purely China’s internal affairs", namely the implementation of a law that safeguards the country's national security.
+The spokesperson urged the United States to "correct its mistakes", otherwise China will give "firm response" and impose sanctions on relevant U.S. persons.

 The HKSAR government, in addition to reiterating the necessity of the national security law, said the SAR's special status as a separate customs territory, under the "One Country, Two Systems" principle, is conferred by the PRC Constitution and the Hong Kong Basic Law.
-It warned the US that unliteral measures that limit normal business activities would affect its own interests, and stressed that the measures imposed under Hong Kong Autonomy Act and the executive order "do not have any legal effect" on Hong Kong's financial institutions.
-It might also consider taking actions against the US under the rules of the World Trade Organization (WTO).
+It warned the United States that unliteral measures that limit normal business activities would affect its own interests, and stressed that the measures imposed under Hong Kong Autonomy Act and the executive order "do not have any legal effect" on Hong Kong's financial institutions.
+It might also consider taking actions against the United States under the rules of the World Trade Organization (WTO).